Akron, Ohio: Parks and recreation

+Summit Metro Parks is the metroparks system serving Akron.
 Major parks in Akron include Lock 3, Firestone, Goodyear Heights, the F.A.
+Seiberling Nature Realm, and part of Cuyahoga Valley National Park.
+Located within the Sand Run Metro Park, the 104 acre F.A.
+Seiberling Nature Realm features a visitor center, hiking trails, three ponds, gardens, and an array of special programs throughout the year.
+The Akron Police Museum displays mementos including items from Pretty Boy Floyd, whose gang frequented the city.

-Seiberling Nature Realm (or Naturealm), and part of the Cuyahoga Valley National Park.
-Several of the parks are along the locks of the canal.
-Lock 3 Park in downtown Akron is the city's hub for entertainment.
-It is commonly used as an outdoor amphitheater hosting live musical entertainment, festivals and special events year-round.
+Several of the parks are along the locks of the Ohio and Erie Canal.
+Lock 3 Park in downtown Akron features an outdoor amphitheater hosting live music, festivals and special events year-round.
 The park was created in the early 21st century to provide green space within the city.
-The Ohio and Erie Canal can still be seen flowing behind the stage where there was once a boat yard and dry dock.
-Later, a pottery factory stood there until the parking deck of the M. O'Neil Co. department store was built in the current location.
-More than 65,000 guests use the park for recreation annually.
-Lock 3 Live holds concerts for almost every musical genre, including alternative, R&B, reggae, gospel, country, pop, jazz and classic rock.
-Some festivals the park hosts throughout the year include Soap Box Derby opening ceremonies, firefighter competitions, charity events, tournaments and animal events.
-From November through February, Lock 3 Park is transformed into an outdoor ice-skating rink.
-Adjacent to the Derby Downs race hill is a 19,000-square-foot (1,800 m2) outdoor skatepark.
-The park features concrete ramps, including two bowls going as deep as 7 feet (2.1 m), a snake run, two hips, a stair set with handrail, many smaller quarter pipes and a variety of grind boxes.
-Positioned just a few feet from the Akron Skatepark is a Pro BMX course where organized races are often held in the warmer months.
-Akron residents can enjoy various ice skating activities year round at the historic Akron Ice House.
+In the winter, the park is temporarily converted into an outdoor ice-skating rink.
+Adjacent to the Derby Downs race hill is a 19,000-square-foot (1,800 m2) outdoor skatepark, and nearby is a BMX racing course where organized races are often held in the warmer months.
+Akron residents can enjoy various ice skating activities year-round at the historic Akron Ice House.

-The Ohio and Erie Canal Towpath Trail is a regional bike and hike trail that follows the canal.
-A bridge was completed in 2008, crossing Route 59/The Innerbelt, which connects the towpath proper with bike routes painted onto streets downtown, thus completing another step toward the connection of Cleveland and East Liverpool with a hike and bike trail.
-The State of Ohio plans to reconstruct the trail which once ran completely through Ohio, to New Philadelphia from Cleveland.
+The Ohio and Erie Canal Towpath Trail is a regional bike and hike trail that follows the canal north to Cleveland and south to New Philadelphia, Ohio.
 The trail features a floating observation deck section over Summit Lake.
 It is a popular tourist attraction, as it attracts over 2 million visits annually.
-The Portage Hike and Bike Trail, when fully complete, will connect with the hike and bike trails in the county.
+The Portage Hike and Bike Trail connects with the hike and bike trails in the county.